percona/pmm/SECURITY.md

 - Low/Medium: 2nd release from current version
 - High: Next release
-- Critical: Hotfix or no later than Next release
+- Critical: Hotfix or no later than next release (our regular release cadence is once every month)